 It is agreed that any conflicts arising out of or relating to these terms shall be solely and exclusively determined by binding arbitration.
 The neutral Arbitrator shall have the authority to entertain and determine all matters and disputes between the Parties, including the issuance of preliminary and/or permanent injunction, as well as awarding attorney’s fees (including in-house fees) and costs to the prevailing Party.
 Accordingly, all disputes and claims arising from this Agreement shall be determined by an arbitration instituted solely and exclusively in the County of Los Angeles, State of California, before a single neutral Arbitrator through Alternative Dispute Resolution Services, Inc., or a comparable alternative dispute resolution company, which shall be selected by the Party who initially files the claim.
 In the event that the Parties cannot agree upon the designation of the Arbitrator, the Arbitrator shall be a retired judge or justice of the California Superior Court or the United States District Court and shall be designated by the selected arbitration association.
 All fees for said arbitration shall be advanced and paid equally between the Parties unless otherwise determined by the Arbitrator.

 WAIVER OF RIGHTS TO COURT PROCEEDING

-You acknowledge that you are waving your right to resolve any dispute within the judicial system.
-Notwithstanding, upon a final ruling by an arbitrator as set forth above, either Party may seek to enforce a final judgment in any Court in the County of Los Angeles, State of California or the United States District Court, Central District of California.
+You acknowledge that you are waiving your right to resolve any dispute within the judicial system.
+Notwithstanding, upon a final ruling by an arbitrator as set forth above, either Party may seek to enforce a final judgment in any Court of the County of Los Angeles, State of California or the United States District Court, Central District of California.